Irakli00/WILTY/README.md

-is in progress and meant for phones for now
+is in progress and as for now, is only meant for phones https://fantastic-salamander-2cf90a.netlify.app/

-https://fantastic-salamander-2cf90a.netlify.app/